 The term “colitas” literally means “little tails” in Spanish, but according to Felder, the colitas is a plant that grows in the desert which blooms at night and has a kind of pungent, almost funky smell.
 The little tails are the very top of the plant.

 It was Henley, though, who came up with a lot of the song’s lyrics, including “colitas.’”
 Frey told the SF Chronicle in 2003, “That was a dark, strange period of my life.”
 Felder explained that when they wrote lyrics, they tried to “touch multiple senses, things you can see, smell, taste, hear.”
-The word is also rumored to be Mexican slang for marijuana, but none of the Eagles’ members have addressed this interpretation.
+The word is also Mexican slang for marijuana, which is something Henley explained on Howard Stern’s radio show.

 “Up ahead in the distance